 All students shall practice appropriate dress and grooming at all times.
 Appropriate dress is clean, safe, modest, and non-disruptive.
 Inappropriate dress will be handled according to disciplinary procedures.

-Classroom instructors of technical training programs will provide students with dress guidelines appropriate to the training program.
-Students are expected to adhere to proper dress code policy.
+Classroom instructors of technical training programs will provide students with dress guidelines appropriate to the students enrolled training program.
+Students are expected to adhere to the proper dress code policy for their training program.

 INFRACTIONS REQUIRING INFORMAL CONSEQUENCES